 local ANIM_MESH_1 = script:GetCustomProperty("AnimMesh1"):WaitForObject() local ANIM_MESH_2 = script:GetCustomProperty("AnimMesh2"):WaitForObject() function Clear(animMesh) animMesh:SetMeshForSlot(1, "") animMesh:SetMeshForSlot(2, "") animMesh:SetMeshForSlot(3, "") animMesh:SetMeshForSlot(4, "") end function CopyMeshAtSlot(slotIndex) local mesh = ANIM_MESH_1:GetMeshForSlot(slotIndex) if mesh then ANIM_MESH_2:SetMeshForSlot(slotIndex, mesh) end end Clear(ANIM_MESH_2) CopyMeshAtSlot(1) CopyMeshAtSlot(2) CopyMeshAtSlot(3) CopyMeshAtSlot(4)

-Plays an animation on the animated mesh.
+Plays an animation on the animated mesh that is in a Client Context.
 Optional parameters can be provided to control the animation playback:

 playbackRate (Number): Controls how fast the animation plays.

 true, the animation will keep playing in a loop.
 If